Kasun1Don/python_crm_terminal_app/README.md

 7. The terminal application will prompt for input.

+8. On MacOS: for the best user experience, drag the corner of the terminal window to set width & height to at least `100 x 40`.

-8. To exit the application at any time use `Ctrl + C`.
+9. To exit the application at any time use `Ctrl + C`.

 Note: